julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 ## ~Don't Repeat yourself (DRY)~

-Tight coupling makes a system less flexible and harder to maintain.
+In theory it's better to have a single source of truth to avoid inconsistencies.

-If two things look the same today it doesn't mean they will look the same tomorrow.
+In practice a single source of truth makes it harder to maintain and evolve a system because if two things look the same today it doesn't mean they will look the same tomorrow.

 Most likely they will diverge in upcoming versions.